 Discoveries of new planets have not ceased since they began anew in the early 2000s.
 Whether it is the new "failed star" rogue planet, "Planet Nine" or Niku, people wonder if each of these planets are the long-rumored Planet X or even Wormwood of Revelation.
 If that's you, it's time to learn the important distinction between these objects and why no previously sighted object is the threat to earth known as Wormwood.

 Remember back when we had nine planets and that was that?
-There was a speculation about another planet beyond Pluto, but for decades it went unconfirmed.
+There was speculation about another planet beyond Pluto, but for many decades it went unconfirmed.

 Now, ever since the early 2000's, we have discovered one planet after another, to the point of making Pluto not look like it deserves a place in the pantheon of planets.

-The latest object Niku has been discovered just a few months after "Planet Nine" has been claimed.
+In 2016 alone, we were informed about Planet Nine, Niku and a brown dwarf named "SIMP J01365663+0933473."
+Niku was discovered just a few months after "Planet Nine."
 Although Niku is small (only 124 miles wide), how it orbits the sun in the opposite direction of nearly every other object in the solar system is troubling.
 This points to undiscovered larger object to push Niku into its strange retrograde orbit.
 (However, that object cannot be Planet Nine which is out of reach from Niku.)

-While most people don't pay much attention to the new planets, people who have heard about Planet X and the mysterious Wormwood object in the Book of Revelation take note.
+While most don't pay much attention to these new planets, those who have heard about Planet X and the mysterious Wormwood object in the Book of Revelation take note.
 They wonder whether this new object could be the one that Bible prophecy predicts will bring "the end of the world as we know it" (TEOWAWKI)?
 Wormwood, also mistakenly known by many as Planet X.